j3rr7/Line-Sticker-Downloader/README.md

-# Line Sticker StickerDownloader with GUI
+# Line StickerDownloader with GUI

 Simple implementation using python and dearpygui to download stickers from line.